ember-learn/guides-source/guides/release/testing/different-types-of-tests.md

 });
 ```

-By calling `setupTest()`, we gain access to a few things.
+By calling `setupTest()`, you gain access to a few things.
 First is Ember's [Dependency Injection](../../applications/dependency-injection/) system.
-In short, we can [look up](https://emberjs.com/api/ember/release/classes/ApplicationInstance/methods/lookup?anchor=lookup) anything in our application, with a little help from `this.owner`.
-Second, we can use `this.get()` and `this.set()` in our tests.
-Finally, we can use `pauseTest()` to [debug our tests](../#toc_how-to-debug-tests).
+In short, you can [look up](https://emberjs.com/api/ember/release/classes/ApplicationInstance/methods/lookup?anchor=lookup) anything in your application, with a little help from `this.owner`.
+Second, you gain access to some common utility functions, `this.get()` and `this.set()`, in your tests.
+Finally, you can use `pauseTest()` to [debug your tests](../#toc_how-to-debug-tests).

 ## Rendering Tests

 ### Definition

-We can use rendering tests (also known as integration tests) to check how a **component looks and behaves**.
-Ember CLI creates a rendering test for a [component](../../components/defining-a-component/) and [helper](../../templates/writing-helpers/).
+Rendering tests (previously known as integration tests) check how a **component looks and behaves**.
+Ember CLI creates rendering tests for [components](../../components/defining-a-component/) and [helpers](../../templates/writing-helpers/).

-In terms of speed, rendering tests sit in the middle, between unit and application tests.
+In terms of performance, rendering tests sit in the middle, between unit and application tests.

 ### Why Use Them?

-Since our app is made up of multiple components, we want to ensure that each is correct before testing them as a group.
-If a component is reusable, we want to guarantee that it works for all (if not, many) permutations of [arguments](../../components/arguments-and-attributes/) and [actions](../../components/actions-and-events/#toc_passing-down-the-action).
+Since your app is made up of multiple components, you want to ensure that each is correct before testing them as a group.
+If a component is reusable, you want to guarantee that it works for all (if not, many) permutations of [arguments](../../components/arguments-and-attributes/) and [actions](../../components/actions-and-events/#toc_passing-down-the-action).

-Rendering tests also let us test components in the context of an Ember application.
-When we use `render` to create a component, we know that the component will follow Ember's lifecycle hooks and will be injected with [services](../../services/).
-Having a good hypothesis like this helps us trace errors in our components and rendering tests.
+Rendering tests also let you test components in the context of an Ember application.
+When you use `render` to create a component, you are guaranteed that the component will follow Ember's lifecycle hooks.
+You can use the component lifecycle to trace errors in components and rendering tests.

 ### Examples

-In the example below, we consider a button component.
-For simplicity, we assume that the component keeps track of the number of clicks and displays it as text.
+Consider a button component.
+For simplicity, assume that the component keeps track of the number of clicks and displays it as text.
 (In other words, this component doesn't allow arguments or actions to be passed.)

 ```javascript {data-filename=tests/integration/components/simple-button/component-test.js}
 import { click, render } from '@ember/test-helpers';